-Tough as it is, concrete tends to develop small cracks and chips.
-Minor problems like this generally do not indicate any structural problems, but it is best to tend to concrete repair of cracks as soon as possible.
+A concrete slab is one of the most stable and long-lasting floor surfaces there is, but over time, the slab will inevitably develop small cracks and chips.
+These minor problems are entirely natural, and they generally do not indicate any structural problems that require resurfacing or major repair.
+Still, is best to tend to cracks as soon as possible.
 Once a small crack or chip appears, future wear and tear will only cause it to expand.
-Here's how to fill a crack 1/4- to 1/2-inch wide.
-For smaller cracks, follow these instructions.

 - Wire brush

 - Safety glasses

 - Margin trowel